The Dayton area has a remarkably robust wine-tasting scene, especially for a metropolitan area of our modest size.

 Zemore’s offers a rotating selection of wines by the taste or glass, favoring smaller and family-owned wine estates.
 And the shop throws in an occasional twist to invite comparison, such as four chardonnays from four different regions of the world.
 Four craft beers are offered on tap.

 Signature pizzas, soups and salads are always available, but the real fun here comes from exploring the weekly specials, where that chef’s training is on full display.
-Recent offerings have included Sticky Bourbon Chicken Wings, Lobster Risotto Balls, Seared Scallop with Herb Mashed Potato, Panko-Breaded Pork Sandwich, Beef Pot Pie, Teriyaki Salmon, and Dutch Apple Pie.
-The Teriyaki Salmon was delicious on a recent visit — served on a bed of mashed potatoes, nestled in a teriyaki reduction, and topped with some shredded carrots and scallions.
+Past offerings have included Teriyaki Salmon, Sticky Bourbon Chicken Wings, Lobster Risotto Balls, Seared Scallop with Herb Mashed Potato, Panko-Breaded Pork Sandwich, Beef Pot Pie, Teriyaki Salmon, and Dutch Apple Pie.